 What's the Federal Poverty Level?

 Federal poverty guidelines are issued each year by the Department of Health and Human Services.
-They're based on information gathered by the Census Bureau.
+These HHS guidelines are based on information gathered by the Census Bureau.
 The Bureau uses that data to calculate the total cost of essential resources used by an average person in a year.

 Your eligibility for certain programs and benefits, including health insurance, depends on how your income compares to these guidelines, also called the Federal Poverty Level